TractorHacking/TractorHacking.github.io/IdExplanation.md

 </ul>

+The parameter group number (PGN) is an identifier that differentiates between types of messages.
+The messages that share the same PGN are related to each other in some way.
 The PGN is made up of the PDU Format and PDU Specific concatenated together and converted to decimal.
 A lookup table of PGNs and SPNs is available as J1939AD from the SAE.

-All SAE standard information found through the
+All basic SAE standard information about ID format can be found through the
 <a href="https://saemobilus.sae.org/content/j1939_201308">
 Serial Control and Communications Heavy Duty Vehicle Network - Top Level Document</a>